rwiankowski/AzureHackathon301-2/readme.md

 Challenge 2:

 * Part a - Migrate a SQL Server to Azure SQL
-* Part b - Load data into an Azure SQL Data Warehouse
+* Part b - Migrate data from Azure Table Storage to CosmosDB

 For details see challenge specific folders in this repo.